rockthejvm/rockthejvm-site/src/content/articles/broadcast-joins-in-apache-spark-an-optimization-technique.md

 In this query plan, we read the operations in dependency order from top to bottom, or in computation order from bottom to top.
 Let's read it top-down:

-- the final computation of the `id` and the `medal` obtained after the join of the two DataFrames, which requires
+- The final computation of the `id` and the `medal` obtained after the join of the two DataFrames, which requires
-- a sort-merge join on the columns `id` and `id` (with different identifiers under the hash tag), which requires
+- A sort-merge join on the columns `id` and `id` (with different identifiers under the hash tag), which requires
-  - a sort of the big DataFrame, which comes after
+  - A sort of the big DataFrame, which comes after
-  - **a shuffle of the big DataFrame**
+  - **A shuffle of the big DataFrame**
-- and a sort + shuffle + small filter on the small DataFrame
+- And a sort + shuffle + small filter on the small DataFrame

 The shuffle on the big DataFrame - the one at the middle of the query plan - is required, because a join requires matching keys to stay on the same Spark executor, so Spark needs to redistribute the records by hashing the join column.
 This is a shuffle.
 But as you may already know, a shuffle is a massively expensive operation.
 On billions of rows it can take hours, and on more records, it'll take... more.